We educate people about minerals through our collections and exhibits.

 4.1 provide an inspiring, aesthetically pleasing, and welcoming educational exhibits that demonstrate the exceptional quality of Michigan Tech.

-4.2 strive to enchance the reputation of the museum and thereby Michigan Tech.
+4.2 strive to enhance the reputation of the museum and thereby Michigan Tech.

 4.3 continuously improve the recognition of the museum's collections.